 Nipples come in several shapes and sizes.
 They can be made of silicon or latex.
 Consider the following:

-Do not add honey in the formula or put it on the nipple.
+Don't add honey to the formula or put it on the nipple.
 Honey can make your baby sick.

-You should never give honey to a child younger than 1 year old.
+You should never give honey to a child younger than one year old.

 Allina Health's Patient Education Department experts